 Motonori Araki primarily advises on mergers and acquisitions (M&A), commercial transactions, intellectual property licensing, and international dispute resolution.
-Moto has worked with clients across all industries, representing major US and Japanese companies in cross-border transactions and regulatory matters.
+Moto has worked with clients across all industries with a focus on life sciences and technology, representing major US and Japanese companies in cross-border transactions and regulatory matters.
 His M&A work includes representing buyers and sellers on cross-border transactions and covers structuring, documenting, and negotiating transactions.

 Georgetown University Law Center, 1991, J.D.